[Learn Korean E4] Aspirated and Tense Consonants Perfect Guide

 Let’s have fun learning Korean.

-I design this channel in a way that even students who have never learned Korean before can pass the official world-known Korean test, TOPIK level 2.
+I designed this channel in a way that even students who have never learned Korean before can pass the official world-known Korean test, TOPIK I Level 2.

 Trust me!
 Tammy will lead your way!

-Today, we will learn about the aspirated sound and tense sound in Korean.
+Today, we will learn about aspirated and tense sounds in Korean.

-First of all, Korean pronunciation is largely divided into basic sound, aspirated sound, tense sound, combined vowels, and final consonant.
+First, Korean pronunciation is primarily divided into basic sounds, aspirated sounds, tense sounds, combined vowels, and final consonants.

-You can pronounce the basic sound without putting any stress like 가, 나, 다, 라.
+You can pronounce the basic sounds without putting any stress like 가, 나, 다, 라.

-For the tense sound like 까,따,빠,싸,짜, you pull in the air to pronounce like the chirping of a bird.
+For tense sounds like 까, 따, 빠, 싸, 짜, you pull in the air to pronounce like the chirping of a bird.

 In the previous video, we learned how to say the basic sound.